 Tip #4 – Breath Deflection

 Fortunately today, many helmets come with integrated breath deflectors.
 These work for riders that don’t breath too hard or generate much heat.
 Or have face shapes that the deflector fits.
 Or who don’t wear eyeglasses.
-If you fit into one or more of these categories, your next best line of defence is an electric face shield.
+If you fit into one or more of these categories, your next best line of defence is an electric face shield and an Oxygen Helmet.

 Tip #5 – Electric Face Shield

 An electric visor heats up just enough to prevent most fogging inside your shield.
 But it does little to prevent icing or freezing rain build up on its outside surface.
 To be hot enough to do that, the heat would likely melt the visor plastic.
 Instead, try scraping exterior ice off with the edge of a plastic room key).
-Electric visors are either on or off, with no incremental heat stages.
+Except for the Oxygen helmet, electric visors are either on or off, with no incremental heat stages.
 They can also be a pain when you walk away from your snowmobile forgetting to unplug the visor wire.